 - Forward your calls to your mobile phone before a severe storm knocks out power.

 Service (including 911 and emergency services) will not function during a power outage.
-A power outage will interrupt communication to and from non-voice communications equipment, including (but not limited to) alarm and security systems or devices, medical monitoring devices, personal emergency alert devices, home detection devices and fax machines connected to Unlimited Select.
+A power outage will interrupt communication to and from non-voice communications equipment, including (but not limited to) alarm and security systems or devices, medical monitoring devices, personal emergency alert devices, home detection devices and fax machines connected to Unlimited Select or Local Select.

 *If XFINITY Voice service is interrupted as a result of downed cables connecting your home or cuts to other portions of our network (as can happen in cases of severe storms), the service will not function until those facilities are restored.